McMasterRS/WARIO-Editor/docs/developer/toolkits.md

 ## Documenting Toolkits

 Toolkits should come with documentation in HTML format, stored within the toolkit's directory.
-This documentation is accessable as a tab in the WARIO help window when the toolkit is activated.
+This documentation is accessable as a tab in the WARIO editor's help window when the toolkit is activated.

 It is recommended to use tools such as [Read The Docs](https://readthedocs.org/) that can host documentation created with libraries like [sphinx](https://www.sphinx-doc.org/en/master/index.html) or [mkdocs](https://www.mkdocs.org/) stored within a github repository.
-This allows for the creation of synchronized online and offline documentation.
+This allows for the creation of synchronized online and offline documentation, as seen with the WARIO editor.